xcp-ng-rpms/pyproject-rpm-macros/README.md

     %pyproject_save_files requests _requests

 To add listed files to the `%files` section, use `%files -f %{pyproject_files}`.
-Note that you still need to add any documentation and license manually (for now).
+Note that you still need to add any documentation manually (for now).

     %files -n python3-requests -f %{pyproject_files}
     %doc README.rst
-    %license LICENSE

 You can use globs in the module names if listing them explicitly would be too tedious: